Here you can learn how bloggers work,

 I watched the sunset at Yardan National Geopark.

 The barbecue and bonfire party carried on until 9 pm, then we found a secluded spot at Yardan for camping and shooting night scenes.

 Visited the Mogao Grottoes, but no photography was permitted inside.

-What I found most moving today was this was the first time my birthday has fallen during a business trip, and the organizers prepared a birthday cake and celebration for me.
+What I found most moving today was this was the first time my birthday has fallen during a business trip, and the organisers prepared a birthday cake and celebration for me.